garylirocks/quickrefs/azure-storage.markdown

   - Best used for discrete, large, binary objects that change infrequently.
 - **Append blobs**:
   - Specialized block blobs
-  - Only supports "add" operation, no updateing or deleting existing blocks (*the `add` permission is for adding a block to an append blob*)
+  - Only supports "add" operation, no updating or deleting existing blocks (*the `add` permission is for adding a block to an append blob*)
   - Block size up to 4MB, blob size up to 195GB.
 - **Page blobs**:
   - Fixed size 512-byte pages.